 Treatment is available: it usually begins with booze.
 By dosing a methanol-poisoned person with ethanol, the ethanol zips to the liver faster, and keeps it ‘occupied’ from processing the fermaldehyde-producing methanol.
 Secondary steps may include dialysis and more drugs to eliminate methanol from the body.
 But treatment has to happen fast.
 And the earliest signs of poisoning resemble regular drunkenness, which can lead to time-consuming misdiagnoses as the clock ticks.

 A private group, Lifesaving Initiatives About Methanol, (LIAM), dedicated to educating people of methanol’s dangers, was started in 2012, after 19-year-old Liam Davies died of poisoning in Bali.
-But despite growing awareness, arak continues to make its way into cocktails.
+Despite growing awareness, arak continues to make its way into cocktails.

 Bali distillers and bartenders aren’t serial killers.
 Making alcohol is a complicated process.
 When arak is distilled at the wrong temperature, it produces methanol as a by-product.
 Why arak?
 Imported alcohol is so highly taxed that up to 50% of it is counterfeit, according to the International Federation of Spirit Producers.
 This not only includes fake labels, but also cutting the good stuff with arak to stretch profits.
 Even if the label on the bottle is real, the contents could be deadly.

-Liam Davies asked the bartender if the alcohol was the real thing and was assured that the vodka was imported.
+Liam Davies asked the bartender if the alcohol was the real thing.
+The bartenders was assured him that the vodka was imported.
 He asked the bartender to make him a drink from an unopened bottle; the bartender complied.
 Sadly, the imported vodka turned out to be cut with local arak, poured into an imported bottle and resealed.

 The only way to be sure you’re not drinking poison is not to drink it.
-Drink the duty-free you brought from home (up to 1 litre per person is allowed into the country) or stick to beer.
+Drink the duty-free you brought from home (travellers can bring up to 1 litre per person into the country) or stick to beer.

 These days, you don’t have to go to Bali to go blind.